 - Coconut oil: A little oil applied to the ends when showering can help prevent split ends.

-Of course, a healthy lifestyle overall can reflect on the speed at which your tresses grow.
+Of course, a healthy lifestyle overall can reflect on the speed at which your hair grows.
 The basic rules for good health apply in this case as well.
+Your skin will benefit too:

 - Protein: A diet that includes lean meats can boost your hair follicles.

-- Vitamins: Take a daily supplement that is high in B vitamins.
+- Vitamins: Check with your doctor as you may need to take a daily supplement that is high in B vitamins.

 - Avoid stress: High levels of stress are a known cause of hair fallout.